 True, this is not such earth-shattering news as such, but it does underline that the world will return to how things were.
-But as I say, things will not be identical to before and companies need more than ever to be agile to keep pace with accelerating change.
-So, now, critical to the success of business and industries alike is to ensure their IT infrastructure is flexible, scalable and adaptable; supporting the continued digital transformation with speed.
+Things will not be identical to before and companies need more than ever to be agile to keep pace with accelerating change.
+Critical to their success, businesses and industries must ensure their IT infrastructure is flexible, scalable and adaptable; supporting the continued digital transformation with speed.

 “77% of executives state that their technology architecture is becoming very critical to the overall success of their organisation”.